jacobmarks/awesome-neurips-2023/README.md

 - [Awesome Projects](#cool-neurips-projects): synthesized collection of 40 NeurIPS 2023 papers you won't want to miss
 - [Conference Schedule](#conference-schedule): comprehensive listing of all NeurIPS 2023 projects (title, authors, abstract) organized by poster session and sorted alphabetically

-_Note_: Our data contains 3581 out of the 3584 accepted papers.
-If you are an author of one of the 3 remaining papers, I sincerely apologize, and would love for you to get in touch so we can add the paper :)

 ## Data Analysis

 The raw data is included in this repo.
 If you have ideas for other interesting analyses, feel free to create an issue or submit a PR!